My Writing Approach

 Add Article Graphics

-- Perform SEO optimization on graphics properties and description.
+- Perform SEO optimization on graphics properties and descriptions.

 Keyword Optimization